Water portfolio inquiry submission

 The bucket programme spending during the second eradication programme was astonishing.
 OUTA has previously reportedhow the department’s spending to replace a bucket toilet systems per household varied wildly.

 In the water boards, which are responsible for the delivery of bulk water to distributors, at least five people are directors of more than one board.
-OUTA believes this contributes to governance problems in the sector.
+The Organisation Undoing Tax Abuse (OUTA) believes this contributes to governance problems in the sector.

 The law allows the water board chief executives to form part of the panel that appoints the board which in turn is responsible for hiring the chief executives: this does not reflect sound institutional oversight or good corporate governance.